eyclk/KEPLER/README.md

 ------------------------------------------

-**For citation prediction task:** Acquire the necessary Qdesc txt file with [`convert_alt_limit.py`](examples/KEPLER/Pretrain/convert_alt_limit.py).
+**For citation prediction task:** Acquire the necessary Qdesc txt file with **--RENAME--** [`convert_alt_limit.py`](examples/KEPLER/Pretrain/convert_alt_limit.py).
+This code also creates the necessary entity2id.json and relation2id.json files inside the specified output folder.
+These json files are necessary for the following steps.
 The arguments are as following:

 * `--text`: The corpus file from the dataset.
 For our work, it should contain contexts (heads) and references (tails).
-* `--train`: The training split of the context-reference triples.
+* `--train`: The training split of the context-reference triplets.
-* `--valid`: The validation split of the context-reference triples.
+* `--valid`: The validation split of the context-reference triplets.
 * `--converted_text`: The output txt file that contains the converted data from the corpus.
+This output files is generally named as "Qdesc.txt".
 * `--converted_train`: The output file that contains the converted training split.
 * `--converted_valid`: The output file that contains the converted validation split.
+* `--2id_folder_path`: The path to the folder that will contain entity2id and relation2id files.

 **For citation prediction task:** Acquire the necessary Qdesc bpe file with [`multiprocessing_bpe_encoder.py`](examples/roberta/multiprocessing_bpe_encoder.py).
 The arguments are as following: